mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 # Reason 2: Team members may not really understand the story

-When team members say their estimates outloud, you can pick one of the previous estimates to try to get away with not justifying your choice.
+When team members say their estimates out loud, you can pick one of the previous estimates to try to get away with not justifying your choice.
 Trying to get away with not justifying your choice is unacceptable even if the reason is that you are trying to avoid being embarrassed